-And now let’s enter the church.
+And now, let’s enter the Church.

-As soon as you enter, you will see a small stand where you buy tickets (you can see a photo of a ticket at the entrance fee section).
+As soon as you enter, you will see a small stand where you buy tickets (you can see a photo of a ticket in the entrance fee section).
 And after purchasing tickets, we will turn to the right and take the stairs to the tower.

 As you almost reach the top, you will encounter the bells.

 The tower of the Church of the Redeemer was built to a design created by Kaiser Wilhelm II.
 It offers a magnificent panoramic view of the Old Town and much of the New Town.
-From here you can see the former Jewish Temple Mount, today the Haram esh-Sharif with the Dome of the Rock and the Al Aqsa Mosque.
-In the other direction, you can look to Mount Scopus with the Hebrew University and the Mount of Olives with the Church of the Ascension, the Jewish cemetery and the “Auguste Victoria Compound,” which houses the GPIA.
+From here, you can see the former Jewish Temple Mount, today the Haram esh-Sharif with the Dome of the Rock and the Al Aqsa Mosque.
+In the other direction, you can look to Mount Scopus with the Hebrew University and the Mount of Olives with the Church of the Ascension, the Jewish cemetery, and the “Auguste Victoria Compound,” which houses the GPIA.

 To the east of the Church of the Redeemer is the former Jewish Temple Mount, today the Haram esh-Sharif with the Dome of the Rock and the Al Aqsa Mosque.
-One can also see beyond the Kedron Valley to Mount Scopus with the Hebrew University and the Mount of Olives with the Church of the Ascension, the Jewish cemetery and the “Auguste Victoria Compound,” which houses the GPIA.
+One can also see beyond the Kedron Valley to Mount Scopus with the Hebrew University and the Mount of Olives with the Church of the Ascension, the Jewish cemetery, and the “Auguste Victoria Compound,” which houses the GPIA.

 Looking towards Temple Mount:

-And in the next photo, we take a look a little to the right.
+And in the next photo, we look a little to the right.
 On the left, you can see the Dome of the Rock, and on the right, Al Aqsa Mosque.
 Beneath Al Aqsa Mosque is the Western Wall (you can only see the top of the Western Wall from here).
-And in the background, there is Mount of Olives.
+And in the background, there is the Mount of Olives.

 Closeup on the Dome of the Rock:

-South And West Panorama
+South and West Panorama